Reform-to/candidate-photos/README.md

 ## Instructions

-Place a candidate image in `candidates/original` with named like `CANDIDATE_ID.jpg` using the candidae's individual FEC ID.
+Place a candidate image in `candidates/original` named like `CANDIDATE_ID.jpg` using the candidate's individual FEC ID.
 You can crop the photo to make it a well-framed head shot.

 Run the script: